scripting-drafts/Conversational-Bot/README.md

-# Reddit-Data-Science
+# Reddit-Deep-Learning
-Source of semantic trees for machine learning purposes
+Source of semantic trees to input on a RNN

 Under construction